Dev232-rock/GoE-commerceWEB.com/README.md

 ## WARNING
 The recommended database to use is Postgresql, the other database backends may not work as expected.
-Unfortunately the MySQL does not work as expected, for example the BeforeSave Hook for User is not able to retrieve the Role model if using MySQL, the same code does work if SQLite, it is weird, because the SQL query generated is valid and it returns a row, but somehow the driver is not able to map it to the user.

 # Features
 - Authentication / Authorization